 And above all, the pages of the European Commission contain numerous Q&As, for example on the general application and safety of the MDR, and, of course, the official information on the individual regulations.

-The BSI Group covers many topics on its websites, such as import and export of medical devices post-Brexit (UKCA) or CE markings for medical technology and in vitro diagnostics, and there are also free webinars now and then.
+The BSI Group covers many topics on its websites, such as the import and export of medical devices post-Brexit (UKCA) or CE markings for medical technology and in vitro diagnostics, and there are also free webinars now and then.
 (English)

 Finally, we would like to provide you with two tools.
 Especially if you have questions about reclassification, the Guide to Classification of Medical Devices (English) can be useful.
 Another really good tool is the MDR Flowchart.
 The MDR requirements are broken down here very clearly.